ElektraInitiative/libelektra/doc/usecases/kdb/UC_validate_config.md

 ## Scenarios

 - **Precondition:**
-  - A specification defining what a valid configuration for Application looks like exists.
+  - A specification, defining how a valid configuration for Application looks like, exists.
 - **Main success scenario:**
   - [Application loads configuration](UC_load_config.md)
     During this process Elektra checks the configuration against the specification.